Explicit Context-Driven Neural Acoustic Modeling for High-Fidelity RIR Generation: Related Work

-Inspired by recent progress in neural implicit modeling, several works have explored its potential for learning room acoustic fields. \citet{luo2022learning} proposed NAF, which maintains a 2D grid of learnable hidden features to represent the local environment around a given $Tx$ or $Rx$.
+Inspired by recent progress in neural implicit modeling, several works have explored its potential for learning room acoustic fields.
+Luo \etal \cite{luo2022learning} proposed NAF, which maintains a 2D grid of learnable hidden features to represent the local environment around a given $Tx$ or $Rx$.
 These features are queried by a simple MLP to predict the RIR spectrum.
-As an extension, \citet{deepnerap} introduced DeepNeRAP, which also models the acoustic field as 2D feature maps but adopts a pyramid-based multi-resolution sampling strategy on the grid map to encode spatial context at different scales.
-More directly, \citet{ir_mlp} introduced IR-MLP, which directly regresses RIRs from spatial-temporal coordinates.
-To model scenes more explicitly, \citet{su2022inras} proposed INRAS, which separately encodes $Tx$, $Rx$, and geometry through dedicated neural modules applied sequentially.
-Using more visual context, NACF \citep{liang2023neural} uses RGB and depth images to form a global scene representation, combined with relative $\langle Tx, Rx \rangle$ positions as model inputs.
-NeRAF (Brunetto et al. \citeyear{brunetto2024neraf}) fine-tunes a NeRF model to extract color and density features at $Tx$ and $Rx$ locations from multiple viewing perspectives, and then compresses them into local feature embeddings for neural RIR prediction.
-Complementing these scene-driven approaches, \citet{li2025fourierasr} explored which function classes benefit neural audio fields and propose Fourier-KANs to improve representational expressiveness without positional encoding.
+As an extension, He \etal \cite{deepnerap} introduced DeepNeRAP, which also models the acoustic field as 2D feature maps but adopts a pyramid-based multi-resolution sampling strategy on the grid map to encode spatial context at different scales.
+More directly, Richard \etal \cite{ir_mlp} introduced IR-MLP, which directly regresses RIRs from spatial-temporal coordinates.
+To model scenes more explicitly, Su \etal \cite{su2022inras} proposed INRAS, which separately encodes $Tx$, $Rx$, and geometry through dedicated neural modules applied sequentially.
+Using more visual context, NACF \cite{liang2023neural} uses RGB and depth images to form a global scene representation, combined with relative $\langle Tx, Rx \rangle$ positions as model inputs.
+NeRAF \cite{brunetto2024neraf} fine-tunes a NeRF model to extract color and density features at $Tx$ and $Rx$ locations, and then compresses them into local feature embeddings for neural RIR prediction.

+Another line of work focuses on using generative models to directly synthesize RIRs from the room mesh geometry.
+Mesh2IR \cite{ratnarajah2022mesh2ir} represents a notable example, using a GAN-based generator that takes in a mesh (as vertex and face lists) and a $\langle Tx, Rx \rangle$ pair to produce a full RIR.
+Follow-up methods such as RIR-in-a-Box \cite{kelley2024rir} and M2PAIR \cite{li2025m2pair} improve on this by first encoding the full mesh into a latent space before applying an encoder-decoder generative network to produce the RIR.
+These generative models demonstrate strong scene-generalization capabilities and can produce plausible RIRs in diverse room layouts.
+However, they often involve large network architectures and high training costs, and underperform on per-scene accuracy compared to scene-specific models like NAF, NACF, or NeRAF, possibly due to their limited access to room-specific physical properties such as material absorption characteristics.